 Contrast is one of the fundamentals of art, we are not just talking about light and shadow here.
 We’re talking about a tool that can help you create context as well.
 The contrast was super important in works by classical painters such as Caravaggio and Rubens.
-They used it so they could transform the space with the use of shadows, a great contrast between colors and thus achieving a great depth in their images.
+They used it, so they could transform the space with the use of shadows, a great contrast between colours and thus achieving a great depth in their images.

 The role of the contract here in this case was to affirm the intentions of the painter in order to create stronger images.
 By drawing a parallel with photography we can use the contrast in the same way they used in theirs paintings.
 If we always look for stronger shadows to create an almost three-dimensional image we will see how much the fight between light and shadows can enrich our photography.

 So if you paint, draw or take pictures, think about contrast as a tool to help you tell the story and not just as a color difference.

 Tonal contrast is a type of contrast that can be very subtle or right on in your face, everything will depend on the tones you are using.
 The thing here is nothing more than using tones that have natural contrast on each other.

 In black and white images we have two tones that are definitely opposite and create a very large tonal contrast.
 The idea here is to create questions insides the mind of the viewers and and try to force the person’s eyes to a specific part of the photo using colors.

 As we have many more shades besides black and white and shades of gray we can also use colors that have natural contrast between them in order to create our images.